xfiveco/generator-chisel/docs/content/docs/installation/wildcard-virtual-hosts.md

 order: 300
 ---

-It will ensure that each new local development domain will work out of box on your computer and you won’t have to edit `hosts` and `httpd-vhosts.conf` files every time.
+It will ensure that each new local development domain will work out of the box on your computer and you won’t have to edit `hosts` and `httpd-vhosts.conf` files every time.
 This is achieved by setting up wildcard virtual hosts and DNS.

 ## macOS

-Throughout this guide we assume that your username is `developer` and you store your projects inside `~/Projects` directory.
+Throughout this guide, we assume that your username is `developer` and you store your projects inside `~/Projects` directory.

-Based on awesome tutorial from [Chris Millinson](https://mallinson.ca/osx-web-development/).
+Based on an awesome tutorial from [Chris Mallinson](https://mallinson.ca/osx-web-development/).

 This tutorial assumes you have MySQL and Apache installed (they come by default with macOS).
-If you use MAMP, use it as you like, but this tutorial aims for built-in Apache & MySQL setup.
-You can find additional information about where MAMP stores its config files [in this article](http://foundationphp.com/tutorials/vhosts_mamp.php).
+If you use MAMP, use it as you like, but this tutorial aims for a built-in Apache & MySQL setup.
+You can find additional information about where MAMP stores its config files [in this article](https://dev.to/crankysparrow/configuring-virtual-hosts-with-mamp-f3i).

-Make sure you have Xcode (`xcode-select --install`) and [brew](http://brew.sh/) installed.
+Make sure you have Xcode (`xcode-select --install`) and [brew](https://brew.sh/) installed.

 ### 1. Install and setup `dnsmasq`